hortonworks/streamline/DEVELOPER.md

 You can utilize merge script to merge a pull request.
 There're some tasks prior to use the script.

+#### CI Build
+Streamline is integrated with travis CI.
+The status of the build for the pending pull request will be reflected in the PR itself.
+You must see "The Travis CI build passed" in the pull request before merging it.

 #### Preparation

 1. Add Github mirror git repo to remote named `pull-repo`.
 You can set `PR_REMOTE_NAME` in system environment to use another name.